-Legal actions may be taken, merely if complaints will be received [62][91].
-Until minimum requirements are met, graded sanctions are imposed concerning the intensity, type, and repetitiveness of the error [92][93].
-Other penal consequences may be imposed in a case of fraud [58][94].
-Furthermore, penalties are anticipated for not meeting ventilation requirements or not ensuring regular inspection of the central heating systems of buildings [95][96][97].
-The inspectors and EPC audits' infringements are punished with suspension or removal from the registries [94].
-An incentive-based solution to the EPC will profit and encourage consumers to shift their behaviour to enhanced usage of resources and have trust in selecting the best path as well as working on saving energy and eco-friendly practices.
-In several countries, incentives are provided only in terms of tax deductions; either as reduction of construction tax burdens for new private buildings, renovations or as taxation of real estate [93][94].
-The introduction of the 5% extra habitable space grant for buildings reaching A class, with a minimum of 25% of their primary energy usage derived from RES, seems to be another opportunity centred mostly on modern, big buildings [95].
+Legal actions may be taken, merely if complaints are received [73] [110].
+Until minimum requirements are met, graded sanctions are imposed concerning the error's intensity, type, and repetitiveness [111][112].
+Other penal consequences may be imposed in a case of fraud [69][113].
+Furthermore, penalties are anticipated for not meeting ventilation requirements or not ensuring regular inspection of the central heating systems of buildings [114][115][116].
+The inspectors and EPC audits' infringements are punished with suspension or removal from the registries [113].
+An incentive-based solution to the EPC will profit and encourage consumers to shift their behaviour to enhanced usage of resources and trust in selecting the best path as well as working on saving energy and eco-friendly practices.
+In several countries, incentives are provided only in terms of tax deductions; either as reduction of construction tax burdens for new private buildings, renovations or as taxation of real estate [112][113].
+The introduction of the 5% additional habitable space grant for buildings reaching A class, with a minimum of 25% of their primary energy usage derived from RES, seems to be another opportunity centred mostly on modern, big buildings [114].